AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/commontreeitems.md

     * **Change value** - this changes the 'obsd' value for selected restraints; a dialog box will appear asking for the new value.
     * **Change esd** - this changes the 'esd' value for selected restraints; a dialog box will appear asking for the new value.
     * **Delete restraints** - this deletes selected restraints from the list.
 A single click in the blank box in the upper left corner of the table will select/deselect all restraints.

+### Restraint types

+* **Bond**: Defines restraints with a target distance between pairs of atoms (which are typically bonded, but this is not required).
+Atom pairs to be restrained are set by performing a search and then selecting the pairs to be used.
+* **Angle**:  Defines restraints with a target angle for a set of three atoms.
+Atoms to be used are located via a search and selection.
+* **Plane**: Used to restrain selected atoms to be approximately co-planar.
+This is most commonly used for macromolecular crystallography.
+* **Chiral**: Defines a chiral volume restraint.
+This is unlikely to be used other than for macromolecular crystallography.
+* **Chem.
+Comp.**: This is of use when "Frac" parameters (atom occupancies) are refined.
+This option allows a variety of different types of restraints to be created.
+More than one chemical composition restraint can be defined for a phase.
+Examples of how this might be used would be to "push" refinement towards an expected composition, to encourage charge balance or to conserve valences.
+* **General**: This allows a quantity to be restrained that is computed from a user-supplied equation, based on GSAS-II parameters.
+Thus, one can create any type of restraint that is desired.
+This restraint is used by supplying a Python equation and then to define which GSAS-II parameter is associated with each variable in the Python equation.
+One also supplies the target value for the restraint.
+Note that it is possible to use externally defined functions that contain "if" statements, which allows restraints that enforce minimum or maximum quantities rather than target values to be defined.

 <a name="Rigidbodies"></a>
 <a name="Rigid_bodies"></a>